LIT-Protocol/vincent-smart-account-signer/README.md

    - Validates against the allowlist of Aave protocol addresses

 **The only difference:** The `execute` phase also **signs** the request with the PKP after all validations pass, while `precheck` only validates without signing.
-In SA mode it returns a UserOp signature; in EOA mode it returns a standard transaction signature.
+In SA mode (passing a user operation) `execute` returns a UserOp signature using the standard UserOp signing method `getUserOperationHash` or a custom EIP-712 signature based on the user operation; in EOA mode it returns a standard transaction signature.

 **Key package:** `@lit-protocol/vincent-ability-aave-smart-account`
-This package contains the bundled Vincent ability code that runs inside Lit Protocol's Trusted Execution Environment ( TEE).
+This package contains the bundled Vincent ability code that runs inside Lit Protocol's Trusted Execution Environment (TEE) using its unmutable code.

 **Key output:**